ivandebono/montepython_public_3.2dev_Python3/README.rst

 * You need the python program **version 3.6.7** or above.

 * Your python of choice must have `numpy` (version >= 1.4.1) and `cython`.
 The later is used to wrap CLASS in python.
+CLASS must be compiled for Python 3.

 * *[optional]* If you want to use fully the plotting capabilities of Monte Python, you also need the `scipy`, with interpolate, and `matplotlib` modules.